 Water use fees authorized under the District Act shall be paid to the District for water developed from non-exempt wells and exempt wells used to transport water outside the District.
 The water use fee rate shall be established by Board resolution annually.
 Following issuance of operating permits, the rate shall be applied to the total actual annual pumpage for each permit (and amendments if appropriate) issued during the fiscal year the rate is in effect.
-Nonexempt wells existing on July 1, 2004 are subject to fees adopted by the District on April 17, 2002 as amended April 16, 2003 as described in Rule 8.6D.
 The District will review the account of any permittee changing the use of a well from non-exempt to exempt to determine if additional water use fees are due or if a reimbursement of water use fees is warranted.
 Reimbursements exceeding \$250 must receive Board approval.
 Water use fees may be waived by the General Manager in instances where the administrative cost of the District to process the fee exceeds the fees received.